syncfusion-content/wpf-docs/wpf/SfMaskedEdit/Validation.md

 # ValidationMode

-Input validation happens based on the value of the `ValidationMode` property.
-The enum values of this property are
+Input validation is based on the value of `ValidationMode` property.
+Enum values of this property are:

   * LostFocus
   * KeyPress